xbps-src-tutorials/xbps-src-tutorials.github.io/README.md

 usage of admonish (which shouldn't be difficult to replace) and the mdBook's `{{#include}}` mechanism.

-If some other system would provide better features, poring this tutorial to it shouldn't be that difficult.
+If some other system would provide better features, porting this tutorial to it shouldn't be that difficult.

 ### How is `src/sitemap.xml` handled?
-None of the sitemap generators I know about don't meet this book's needs.
+None of the sitemap generators I know about meet this book's needs.
 Because of this, I edit it by hand.
 The appropriate `<changefreq>` should be changed when a page is updated.
 Appropriate `<url>` tags should be added or removed when pages are added or removed.